 In Waynesville NC and surrounding Haywood County, there’s an eclectic collection of holiday activities, holiday shopping, and events to enjoy.

-Santa Holiday Fun Farm Tours at Winchester Creek Farm are running from Nov 29 through Dec 23.
-There’s a “Small Works” Art Exhibit at Haywood Handmade Gallery in Waynesville from Nov 19 to Dec 31.
+Santa Holiday Fun Farm Tours at Winchester Creek Farm are running from late November to late December.
+Looks for festive exhibits to check out at Haywood Handmade Gallery in Waynesville.

 Lastly, a fun choice for all ages is to join the Haywood Country Arts Council’s Holiday Card Collection Series, making some crafty Christmas cards! –by Jonathon Engels